Keonity/CPSC-354-Report/FinalProject/README.md

         `(Base character of tilde key[key under escape])Number`
         - You can indicate that you want to exponentiate a constant by following the grammar:
         `Number^NumberTwo` (e.g. `2^2`)
-4. Run the calculator with the following command: `node interpreter.js` --->

 #### WEBPAGE
 1. Be sure you are in the main folder of the project. (`\FinalProject\`)
 2. Use `npx parcel static/index.html`
-3. You can view console output of the parser by right-clicking on the page, clicking on `Inspect source`, and then navigating to your browser's console tab.
+3. You can view the console of the page by right-clicking on the page, clicking on `Inspect source`, and then navigating to your browser's console tab.
 4. Call the function: `parseGrammar(string)` in the console to parse a math expression defined within the above grammar.
+5. The output of the parser will be displayed on screen next to: `Calculator Output: `

 ## KNOWN BUGS
-At the time of writing, there are a few issues with this project.
-I've observed that the code in `index.html` does not allow me to display data from `interpreter.js` in the webpage.
-Through my research, I've concluded that this is because browsers do not have support for the JavaScript `require()` function, and that a common workaround is to use a bundler to create a `bundle.js` file which is a webpage-compatible version of files that use the `require()` function or other webpage-incompatible code.
+None known at the time of writing.

 ## LESSONS LEARNED
 - This assignment has allowed me to strengthen my knowledge of context-free grammars, interpreters, parsers, JavaScript, and HTML.
 While I still have far to go before I call this project portfolio-worthy, I can confidently say that I know the purpose of context-free grammars, parsers, and interpreters.